streak324/space_shooter_bot_examples/c-bot/README.md

 - `sudo apt install gcc-multilib`

 ## NOTES
-- Make sure all your global variables and non-exported funcs are `static`.
-Otherwise they get included as wasm imports which will not be supported by the wasm host
+- you may need all your global variables and non-exported funcs to be `static`.
+Otherwise they may get included as wasm imports which will not be supported by the wasm host
 - Avoid using any libraries that requires access to operating system or accesses any syscalls or filesystem.